Motivating music students - the FUN way!

 I primarily teach teenagers and adults piano lessons.
 I have a great connection with these two groups and have found this to be the best niche for me.
 In teaching so many teenagers who at times have not been too excited about the piano, many of whom wanted to quit and wanted nothing to do with the piano, I tried to focus on how I could help the piano students have fun playing the piano so they would not quit.
 I wanted them to learn the practical application of the music theory I was teaching.
 I discovered early on that method books did not work for the teenagers I taught because they wanted more freedom and independence (it’s that stage when they begin to discover their own identity and independence as it is).
 I believe this is true of most teenagers who play the piano or any instrument for that matter.
 As a result of my experience in working with teenagers, I have found a few helpful tips that have worked with my own students and would like to share them with you if they will help.
 Some may work and others won’t – it all depends on the teacher and the students.
 Different teachers have varying strengths or areas of expertise and I encourage piano teachers to focus on what they do well and how to apply their excitement and enthusiasm for playing the piano to motivate and inspire their piano students to have fun, learn, grow, and do and be their very best.
 Here are some ideas I have found that have worked for motivating teenagers to play the piano.
 This list is not complete and is not in any specific order.
 Try one or all of these.
 If things are going well for your piano students, keep doing what is working for you!
 These are suggestions and ideas I have found work very well with teenage piano students.

 Here are the 20 ideas I personally use to motivate my own piano students in my studio.
 I hope these help you motivate your own piano students.
 If you have any ideas you’d like to share with me, I’d love to hear from you.
-You can visit this link on my website to contact me: http://musicmotivation.com/contact-jerald/
+Please feel free to contact me.

 1. Ask teenagers what they want to play.
 It’s simple, but true.
 Teenagers don’t want to feel like they are being forced to do something they don’t want to.
 If it is their idea, then they are more excited about it and follow through with what they have decided to do.
 Every piano student is different!
 Find out what makes them unique and that will make all the difference in how you teach them and also in how they learn!
 Spend the first few minutes of each lesson connecting with your piano student.
 What did they do at school?
 What are they learning?
 What are their interests and hobbies?
 Do you know what they want to be and do when they grow up?
 What makes this student different from everyone else?
 Along this frame of thought, your piano students want and need a personal piano teacher.
 It’s okay to be a little informal and have FUN with students.
 Don’t be all business when teaching.
 I have seen far too many teachers be a little too professional to the extent that there is no room to be personal and they cannot connect with their students.
 The students, in return, don’t feel a connection with the piano teacher.
 Connect with your students on a meaningful level.
 Be professional, but be a friend and mentor to your piano students.